 Arrive Copenhagen 21.30

-This morning is at leisure in this beautiful city before a midday transfer to the airport for our flight home.
+This morning is at leisure before a midday transfer to the airport for our flight home.

 In Dubai connect with the flight to your chosen Australian city, arriving home on the same day (except Melbourne and Brisbane passengers).

 23/08/2019 Arrival in Australia